gawade6416/Ola-Ride-Project/README.md

 ## Project Objective:

-The main objective of this project is to analyze ride booking data and extract meaningful insights that can help improve ride service operations, customer experience, and revenue optimization.
+- The main objective of this project is to analyze ride booking data from OLA and extract meaningful insights.
+- Ride sharing platforms like ola handles large number of bookings every day & analyzing this data can help them to improve smooth ride service operations, customer satisfaction, and revenue optimization.

 ---